OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 7

-If the CA certificate path is correct and the server’s certificate is valid, curl
+If the CA certificate path is correct and the server certificate is valid, curl

-will fetch the content without reporting certificate verification errors.
+will fetch content successfully without certificate verification errors.

 Summary